 Escalations in North East Asia are (again) raising the possibility of new conflict, potentially including nuclear weapons.
-This brief backgrounder includes some food for thought for what could be done.
+This post is being kept updated and includes background information and some food for thought for what could be done.

 Nuclear weapons test

 On Sunday, 3 September, North Korea conducted it’s sixth nuclear weapons test.
 It was the largest test so far, some are estimating that it could have been nearly eight times bigger than the bomb dropped on Hiroshima.
 This test is another point in the repeated escalation cycle between North Korea and others.
 According to Alex Wellerstein’s nukemap, if such a bomb were detonated over Seoul, it would destroy at least 44 hospitals, 138 schools, and would cause nearly half a million (500,000) people to die while injuring up to two million (2,000,000) more.
 It is also a demonstration of North Korean capabilities, and combined with recent missile tests, appears designed to change the calculus and force a new round of (hopefully diplomatic) engagement.